-For now, I’m going to add a medium-sized (with some pruning) shrub: the Mussaenda.
-I found one in my real garden soon after we arrived and fell in love, but I didn’t know its name until tonight after some internet research.
+I fell in love with this Mussaenda shrub soon after we arrived in Kigali, but I didn’t know its name until tonight after some internet research.

 Mussaendas are hardy to (U.S.) zones 9-11.
 They can reach heights from 3′ to 10′, and different species and cultivars can have bracts and flowers in orange, white, red, yellow, or pink.
 They need a moderate amount of water and sun.